 Opinion by EHN Alumni

-Written by Adam W, a recent graduate of the sex addiction program at Edgewood
+Written by Adam W, a recent graduate of the sex addiction program at Edgewood Treatment Centre.

 I had lost my wife, been kicked out of my house, and had been removed from being a part of my kids’ lives.
 My family of origin stopped being involved with me, my business was crumbling, and my closest of friends had given up on trying to help.
-As typical of a pretreatment story that is—it was and is my story.
+As typical of a pre-treatment story that is—it was and is my story.

-Some of the highlights of the program at Edgewood include the sacredness of the room, the compassion from the men, and the guidance from the sex addiction therapists.
-The ability to share my story, the unheard version of my life that I was not able to previously share in co-ed settings, with other men who were willing to do the same, was transformational in my healing and essential for my recovery.
+Some of the highlights of the program at Edgewood include the sacredness of the room, the compassion from the other men, and the guidance from the sex addiction therapists.
+The ability to share my story, the unheard version of my life that I was unable to previously share in co-ed settings, with other men who were willing to do the same, was transformational in my healing and essential for my recovery.

 A grateful, recovering sex addict.